What is a Sales Funnel?

 The sales funnel is booming because customers are booking.
 By acting, the prospect eventually converts into a customer.
 Marketers must invest heavily in monitoring to measure the effectiveness of the sales funnel and obtain a high conversion rate.

 The objective of the sales funnel is not just to generate sales but to retain the customer.
 As often said, a happy customer is a repeat customer.

 This stage requires you to keep customers happy to come back to you.

 For this, help the customers with their pain points, reach out to them for feedback, express gratitude for their purchase, or engage them with different approaches.

 Follow-up emails, special offers, surveys, product usage guides, or offer technical assistance if required.

-Step-by-Step Guide to Creating a Sales Funnel Efficiently
+Step-by-Step Guide to Build a Sales Funnel

 To create a successful sales funnel, follow these four steps: